scala-records/scala-records/README.md

 2. Records will display nicely in IntelliJ IDEA.
 IntelliJ does not support whitebox macros.

+3. In the Eclipse debugger records can not be debugged when conversions to case classes are used.
+For this to work the IDE must to understand the behavior of implicit macors.

+4. In the Eclipse debugger records display as their underlying data structures.
+If these structures are optimised it is hard to keep track of the fields.

 ### For Scala 2.10.x

 1. All record calls will fire a warning for a reflective macro call.